What is respite foster care?

 What kind of support will I get if I become a respite foster carer?

 Life Without Barriers works hard to make sure you are never alone in your journey as a respite foster carer.
 We know that to be able to provide care and support to the children in your care, you need to feel supported and confident in your role.
 Our carers say they have benefited from the support services Life Without Barriers provides.
 “I’ve really enjoyed the training sessions that have allowed me to meet other carers and learn from their experiences.”

 Some support for you as a respite foster carer includes:

 Life Without Barriers will provide you with a range of learning opportunities suited to your level of experience and the needs of the children in your care.

-As a respite foster carer you will have access to on-call support at any time of the day or night for advice, support, and direction in challenging situations.
+Our carers have access to support at any time of the day or night for advice, support and direction in stressful situations

 Foster carers receive a tax-free allowance to support the needs of the children placed in their care.
 This differs according to the needs of the child/children and where you live.